Code 301: Intermediate Software Development

-In Code 301: Intermediate Software Development, you will study the common core of software development, including the MVC pattern, object-oriented and functional programming, and computer science fundamentals such as basic data structures and algorithms.
-Come learn how to create and deploy web apps in the “MERN” stack with Mongo, Express, React, and Node.js, with the help of third-party APIs and libraries from around the web.
+In this intensive course, you will learn with AI to study the common core of software development, including the MVC pattern, object-oriented and functional programming, and computer science fundamentals such as basic data structures and algorithms.
+Come learn how to create and deploy web apps that leverage generative AI capabilities, built with the “MERN” stack (Mongo, Express, React, and Node.js).

 This course includes a career coaching curriculum to get you ready for your job search.
 The course totals 160 hours, including lectures, lab, coworking, and collaborative projects.

 Completed Code 201 or have coding experience already?
 Schedule some time to talk about the full program!

 Concepts in each of our courses are taught using stacked modules, where a new concept is introduced in each class session, building upon what came before it.
 This is a challenging style that requires persistence, practice, and collaboration, but allows more concepts to be introduced over the length of the course.
 This method helps students learn and retain more information in a short period of time.
 Learn more about stacked modules.

 By the end of this course, you will: